dsal3389/ql/README.md

-# ql
+# ql (in development)
-graphql library for python to create graphql queries with python pydantic objects
+Graphql client library, wrapped around pydantic classes for typing validation, provide simple, safe and dynamic way to query data from a graphql api.

+using pydantic for creating python objects from rest api is common, it is easy and it has type validation, so why not do that also for graphql apis?

+## Query examples
+#### simple query
 > ```py
 > import ql
 > from pydantic import BaseModel